afpineda/CSVUtils/README.md

   When *true*, `TCSVRecord.Read()` will ignore empty lines and move to the next record. `TCSVRecord.Write()` will not output empty lines from empty records.
   When *false*, an empty line will cause an empty record.
 This property does not apply to `TCSVRecord.AsText`.

-- `TCSVRecord.IgnoreFieldDelimiterAtEndOfLine`: by default, false.
+- `TCSVRecord.IgnoreFieldSeparatorAtEndOfLine`: by default, false.

   - At reading: